BlaCkinkGJ/Flash-Translation-Layer/README.md

 - [cppcheck](https://cppcheck.sourceforge.io/)
 - [lizard](https://github.com/terryyin/lizard)

 You can check the source code status by using `make check`.
 If you want to generate test files, execute the below command.

 ```bash
 make clean && make -j$(nproc) test USE_LOG_SILENT=1
 ```

 After the build finish, you can get the various test files from the results.
-Run those files to test the project's module works correctly.
+Run those files to test whether the project's module works correctly.

 ### Execution

-If you want to generate a release program through the `main.c`, then you must execute the below commands.
+Suppose you want to generate a release program through the `main.c`, then you must execute the below commands.

 ```bash
 make clean && make -j$(nproc)
 ```

-Now, you can run that program by using `./a.out`

-Note that this repositories `main.c` file conducts the integration test of this project.
+Now, you can run that program by using `./a.out`.
+Note that this repository is `main.c` file conducts the integration test of this project.

 ### Installation

 This project also supports generating the static library for using the external project.
 If you want to use it, please follow the below commands.

 ```bash
 make clean